DawnAkuuu/MachineLearningProjects/README.md

-# MachineLearningTime
+# MachineLearningProjects
-A Machine Learning project by me.
+Machine Learning projects by me.

 Ive come to take this as a place where I can show off any neural network practice projects ive been doing.